-You can use the Strategy dropdown button to select One Grind (i.e. grind the entire length), Automatic (if the Auto Grind has been performed), or a New strategy.
+You can use the Strategy dropdown button to select One Grind (i.e. grind the entire length), Automatic, or a New strategy.
 Changes to the grinder type and grinder settings would lead to changes in the Auto Grind strategy.

 You can select New to start a new strategy based on current displayed grinding information.
 A dialog box would allow the user to name this new strategy.